nguyenduchuyvn/Udacity-Data-Scientist-Nanodegree/MyCapstoneProject/README.md

-# Identify sarcastic sentences with machine learning techniques
+# Sarcasm Detection with Machine learning

 ## Project Overview
 This project can be used as a complete guide to EDA and machine learning technique for sentence classification tasks accompanied with advice for practioners.
 It will cover: